ronospace/Flow-Ai/CLEANUP_COMPLETE.md

 ## Conclusion

-The ZyraFlow app is now in **excellent shape** for MVP launch.
+The Flow Ai app is now in **excellent shape** for MVP launch.
 All revenue-generating features (premium subscriptions) are complete and tested.
 Core functionality works perfectly.
 The remaining issues are minor warnings that don't affect functionality.

 **You can now:**
 1. Deploy to app stores